EOFY Checklist/Your master-plan for starting 2019-20 ahead of the game!

 Research tax and legislative changes starting in the next financial year.

 There may be tax changes that you need to be aware of.
 These might include changes in tax breaks and deductions for small business.
+Keep an eye on our blog for updates to legislation that could impact your tax.
+You can also talk to your tax agent about any laws that apply to your tax.

 Review your finances